Wearables and Well-being Programs: The Complete Guide for 2023

 Three Ways Wearables and Well-being Programs Can Function

 A few worksites have been caught up in the wearable device craze and have handed out a wearable device to every one of their employees.
+There are several different approaches to using wearable devices in the workplace:

 1. The One and Done Approach